-A consensus builder and insightful problem solver known for his dedication to his associates, James has earned a reputation as a generous leader, mentor and motivator who encourages innovation and integrity.
+A consensus builder and insightful problem solver known for his dedication to his associates, Cooksey has earned a reputation as a generous leader, mentor and motivator who encourages innovation and integrity.
 Always a positive thinker, he finds opportunities in real estate where others see only obstacles.
-James’s approach, which he made the cornerstone of his business, is to be aggressive, think outside the box and always exceed client expectations.
-This mindset along with his competitive spirit and single-minded determination has made James one of the country’s most respected commercial real estate professionals.
+Cooksey’s approach, which he made the cornerstone of his business, is to be aggressive, think outside the box and always exceed client expectations.
+This mindset along with his competitive spirit and single-minded determination has made Cooksey one of the country’s most respected commercial real estate professionals.

 Cooksey has received numerous real estate honors for his significant accomplishments in the real estate industry.
 These include the 2020 F.M.
 Hemphill Distinguished Alumni Award from North Central Texas College and the 2019 Commercial Real Estate Executive of the Year award from DCEO Magazine.
 In addition, Cooksey has ranked among the Dallas Business Journal’s top five office and industrial producers since 1996, and he was consistently named a Heavy Hitter by the Houston Business Journal during his tenure with Jackson Cooksey.